brendanbobryk/corgi-clicker/README.md

 4. Start the development server:
     ```bash
-    npm start
+    npm run dev

-5. Open your browser at http://localhost:3000 to play!
+5. Open your browser at the local address shown in the terminal (usually http://localhost:5173) to play!

 ## License